BloxdioCannoli/fake-gift/README.md

 ### Paste into World Code along with the above function

 ### Commands
-**gift** - Gifts a player a fake giftable.
+**gift** - "Gifts" a player a fake giftable.
 Either super or a cosmetic pack.
 > *Syntax: `/gift (username | "me") type`*
-- An example would be `/gift Tom astro`, which would gift Tom the Astro pack.
+- An example would be `/gift Tom astro`, which would "gift" Tom the Astro pack.
-- A bad example would be `/gift Tom Astro`, which would **not** gift Tom the Astro pack.
+- Another example would be `/gift me high society`, which would "gift" you the High Society pack.

 **giftTypes** - Lists out the gift types you can gift.
 > *Syntax: `/giftTypes`*